OpenFluxGate/fluxgate/README.md

 ---

-## 🛠️ Extending OpenFluxGate
+## 🛠️ Extending FluxGate

-OpenFluxGate Core is designed to be extended for custom implementations.
+FluxGate Core is designed to be extended for custom implementations.

 ### Create Custom RateLimiter Implementations